VirgilSecurity/virgil-crypto-c/docs/module.md

 size: Unsigned integral type for size definition.
 byte: Unsigned 8-bit integral type.
 data: Shortcut for the byte array.

+class:
+    Defines instance class.
+Possible values are: * any - Defines instance of any class. * string - String class.
+Have a special meaning in the C
+    context, it is represented a null-terminated array of characters. *
+    buffer - Special class "buffer" that is used as an output byte array. *
+    impl - Universal implementation class.
+If value differs from the listed
+    above then next algorithm applied: 1.
+If value in a format .(uid), then
+    it treated as a reference to the in-project class and will be substituted during context resolution step.
+2. Any other value will be used as-is.
+So one third party type can be used.
+The class attribute is optional.

 enum:
     Defines enumeration type.
 1. If value in a format .(uid), then it treated